abarker/abarker.github.io/content/understanding_python_imports.rst

    import my_standalone_module as msm import my_package as mp, my_standalone_module as msm # Same as above two.

-The `as` keyword can be used anywhere in an import statement where a name in the local namespace is being assigned a value.
-It renames the variable under which that package or module is imported, not the actual name of the module.
+The `as` keyword can be used in any import statement to change the name under which the import is saved in the local namespace.
+It only renames the local reference, not the actual name of the module.

 Python always keeps a cache of imported packages and modules as `module` objects in the `sys.modules` dict, keyed by the fully-qualified name of the